pic

 Gastroesophageal Reflux Disease (GERD)

-Gastroesophageal Reflux Disease (GERD) services offered in Waldorf, MD
+Gastroesophageal Reflux Disease (GERD) services offered in Waldorf and Oxon Hill, MD

 Heartburn is one of the most common gastrointestinal problems, but if it occurs regularly, you might have gastroesophageal reflux disease (GERD).
 At GI Associates of Maryland in Waldorf, Maryland, the team of experienced gastroenterologists offers comprehensive care for GERD.
 Healthy lifestyle changes, prescription medication, and trigger avoidance provide lasting relief.
 Call the GI Associates of Maryland office today to schedule gastroesophageal reflux disease (GERD) treatment, or book your appointment online.